Affordable Do-It-Yourself Pest Control

 Don’t Spend More on Name-Brand Products

 The pricey, popular name-brand pest control products do not necessarily work better than generic or store-brand products.
-Just as with many household items and food products, there are many generic, cheaper versions of pest control products that are equivalent to the more expensive name brands.
+Just as with many household items and food products, there are numerous generic, less expensive versions of pest control products that are equivalent to the more expensive name brands.

-Read product labels or product descriptions if buying online.
-If you’re still in doubt about a generic product, read product reviews as well to determine if the product might be a waste of your money and likely a poor solution to your pest problem.
+Read product labels (and product descriptions when buying online).
+If you’re still unsure about a generic product, read product reviews as well to determine if it might be a waste of your money and a poor solution to your pest problem.
 But you’ll often find it doesn’t make sense to pay extra for the popular commercial brands.

 Sign Up for Savings